 On one of his trips to Europe in the 1980s, the antique markets of Paris fascinated Mr. Adisorn Charanachitta, CEO of ItalThai Group.
 He thought how wonderful it would be to have an antique market on the shores of Chao Phraya River.
 And so, River City Bangkok was born, an arts and antique center with four floors of shops filled with the treasures of Asia.

-The shopping mall offers several river tours and dinner cruises and also provides boat shuttles from and to the Sathorn Pier (where you can easily connect to the Skytrain) and the ICONSIAM Pier, which is the main point of entry to this complex.
+The shopping mall offers several river tours and dinner cruises and also provides boat shuttles from and to the Sathorn Pier (where you can easily connect to the Skytrain) and the ICONSIAM pier.
+The Si Phraya pier is the main point of entry to this complex from the river.

 The seafront has plenty of riverside eateries with outdoor terraces where you can enjoy a pleasant meal while appreciating the views of the river, being one of the city’s best views of sunsets, and from where you’ll see people embarking on Bangkok’s best dinner cruises and boat tours along the Chao Phraya river.
 Definitely head there for a sundowner if you have the time.

 Lessees of River City Bangkok, with a total of 160 stores, are 60 percent art as well as antique shops, 20 percent lifestyle stores specialized in leatherwork, silks, tailored fits, furnishings, and also home design, and 20 percent restaurants and coffee shops.
 The four floors are arranged by categories of goods and services.
 The RCB Artery Zone is intended to host events.
 RCB Galleria on the second floor is proper for showroom style art exhibitions.

 The third and fourth floors of this riverside mall are packed with boutique lifestyle shops ranging from fashion to antique art (selling the very best in Thai and Southeast Asian art), as well as being the home to Thailand’s leading auction house, RCB Auctions.